Jonosenior/codewars/README.md

   Solution: Convert the integer into an array of digits, sort it and reverse it, then convert back into an integer.

   I was happy to do this as a one-liner - it feels like I'm making progress in writing concise code & chaining methods (although I'm aware this is perhaps not the most readable code so not the best choice for using in deployment).
 Discovering the #map(&:to_i) tool is very useful for these challenges.

+## 7-Kyu - Complementary DNA

+  Challenge: Given a DNA string (eg "ATTGC"), return its complementary bases ("TAACG").

+  Solution: I added the complementary relationships as key/value pairs in a hash, then iterated with #map over each character in the input string, passing it as a key to the hash to return the complementary value.

+  Note: Looking at the top-rated CodeWars solutions, they made use of Ruby's #tr method, which I hadn't seen before. #tr is called on a string.
+From the documentation:

+  > Returns a copy of str with the characters in from_str replaced by the corresponding characters in to_str.
+If to_str is shorter than from_str, it is padded with its last character in order to maintain the correspondence.

+    > "hello".tr('el', 'ip')      #=> "hippo"

+    > "hello".tr('aeiou', '*')    #=> "h*ll*"

+  Using #tr allows for a much more concise solution, with no need to convert the input string to an array:
+        dna.tr("ACTG", "TGAC")